oorb/oorb/python/README.rst

        1.03814468e-02 -2.24243823e-02 -1.46645896e-04  1.00000000e+00
        5.15445000e+04  1.00000000e+00  2.05000000e+01  1.50000000e-01]]

-The definitions of the individual columns in provided above.
+The definitions of the individual columns are provided above.

 Orbit Propagation
 ^^^^^^^^^^^^^^^^^